-The NICE SR evaluated the effectiveness of antiaggregants (mainly aspirin) High quality in preventing thrombosis in surgical patients through re-analysis of a review that also included non-surgical patients.
-Those trials were excluded, and a combined analysis of the results of a total of 44 events was made.
+The NICE SR evaluated the effectiveness of antiaggregants (mainly aspirin) in preventing thrombosis in surgical patients through re-analysis of a review that also include@non-surgical patients.
+Those trials were excluded, and a u ai thas been 5 years combined analysis of the results of a total of 44 events was made.